 We've moved in...
 Wells RNLI is now operating from the new building.
 See the boathouse build pages for the latest information and the story of how the new station was built.

 The new Shannon lifeboat was funded in part with a station appeal for £250,000 in 2014-15 and also by the Civil Service charity The Lifeboat Fund with its 150th Anniversary Appeal.
 We are hugely grateful to everyone who has donated, fund-raised, helped and supported us both locally and across the UK and further afield.

-We are delighted to be able to welcome vistors to the station once more but we remain keen to protect our crews and ensure the lifeboats can be manned if needed while the virus is still in circulation.
-Casual visitors can pop in when the station is manned but please contact us in advance for groups or organised visits and please leave it for another day if you or someone you have recently been in close contact with has Covid symptoms or a positive test.
+We're keen to protect our crew to ensure the lifeboats can be manned when needed.
+Please don't visit the station or shop if you or someone you have recently been in close contact with has Covid symptoms or a postive test.